-Since its opening in the early 1970s, the Big Canoe Retirement Community has gown from a small group of retirees to a growing gated community for all ages.
+Have you ever considered retiring in the foothills of the Appalachian Mountains?
+Is Big Canoe your ideal retirement community.
+Since its opening in the early 1970s, the Big Canoe Retirement Community has grown from a small group of retirees to a growing gated community for all ages.

 Big Canoe the Enchanted Land